recursehex/Hybrid/docs/language-reference.md

 ```

 - Expressions inside backticks can be any valid expression.
-- Format specifiers are optional and currently supported for floating-point values using `:digits` to control precision (e.g., `pi:3`).
+- Format specifiers are optional and currently supported for floating-point values using `:digits` to control precision (e.g. `pi:3`).
 - To emit a literal backtick inside an interpolated string, escape it with `\``.

 ### Character Literals